 Catrin Cole, played by Gemma Arterton, is an inexperienced but talented scriptwriter.
-She teams with Sam Claflin's, Tom Buckley, to write a script for a British Ministry of Information film on the Dunkirk evacuation to lift the morale of the home front during the Battle of Britain and London Blitz.
+She teams with Sam Claflin's Tom Buckley to write the script for a British Ministry of Information film on the Dunkirk evacuation.
+The aim is to lift the home front's morale during the Battle of Britain and London Blitz.
 The propaganda film's reluctant star is Ambrose Hilliard, superbly played by Bill Nighy.

 Highlighting Women and Writers

 Mrs Cole, as Catrin is politely referred to by fellow writers and film actors and unit workers, is an instantly recognisable modern woman.
 She has her own opinions and is not cowed by convention to keep them to herself.
 And when she encounters male chauvinism, such as her husband, an out-of-work artist, insisting she quit the film and London to move to the safety of Wales, Mrs Cole stands firm.